Liverpool Sound Collage

 Liverpool Sound Collage is an album by Paul McCartney released in 2000.
 The album is also credited to the Beatles, Super Furry Animals and Youth; but because McCartney was so heavily involved in its creation, in addition to his production credit, Liverpool Sound Collage is filed under his name.

-Asked by artist Peter Blake to create something musical and with a Liverpool spirit to it, in order to complement his concurrent artwork exhibition, McCartney ended up harking all the way back to session chatter by the Beatles (hence their "involvement") and using snippets of his 1991 classical piece Paul McCartney's Liverpool Oratorio to create the tracks for the album.
+Asked by artist Peter Blake to create something musical and with a Liverpool spirit to it, in order to complement his concurrent artwork exhibition, McCartney ended up hearkening back to session chatter by the Beatles (hence their "involvement") and using snippets of his 1991 classical piece Paul McCartney's Liverpool Oratorio to create the tracks for the album.
 On the track "Made Up" he also can be heard walking the streets and asking various pedestrians to give their impressions of Liverpool and the Beatles.
-The album also incorporates chopped up beats and digital manipulation of assorted sound clips.
+Besides using Musique concrète sounds, the album also incorporates chopped-up beats and digital manipulations of assorted archival sound clips.

 Liverpool Sound Collage was nominated for the 2001 Grammy Award for Best Alternative Music Album.

 In return for being permitted to remix some Beatles music for the album, McCartney was asked to perform on the Super Furry Animals' next album, Rings Around the World, on which he is credited as providing "celery and carrot" on "Receptacle for the Respectable".

-In 2017, it was revealed the chorus of "Free Now" was taken from Take 9 of the title track from Sgt.
-Pepper's Lonely Hearts Club Band.
+In 2017, it was revealed that the chorus of "Free Now" was taken from Take 9 of the Beatles song "Sgt.
+Pepper's Lonely Hearts Club Band" recorded in early 1967.